wpswings/track-orders-for-woocommerce/README.txt

 * Shortcode to create Order Tracking form
 * Let customers track their orders in the pop-up box
 * Third-party Live Shipment Tracking (USPS & Canada Post)
-* Live Map Package Tracking With Google maps
+* Live Map Package Tracking With Google Maps
 * Tracking With 17track.net
 * Custom Status for Bulk Action
 * Customization with Custom JS and CSS
-* Track Orders by scanning QR Code
+* Track Orders by scanning the QR Code
 * Order notifications to customers via text messages with Twilio's API.
 * New Email Notification Templates